sorenking/python-fiftystates/README.rst

     >>> for sponsor in bill.sponsors:
     ...    print sponsor.full_name
+    Torlakson, Tom
+    Portantino, Anthony
+    Block, Marty
     Solorio, Jose
-    Block, Marty
-    Portantino, Anthony
-    Torlakson, Tom

     >>> for action in bill.actions[0:3]:
     ...     print action
-    Senate (Committee CS61): Read second time, amended, and re-referred to Com. on  APPR.
-    Senate (Floor Second Reading): From committee:  Amend, do pass as amended, and re-refer to Com. on  APPR.
-(Ayes  5.
-Noes  0.)
-(June  23).
-    Senate (Committee): From committee:  Do pass, and re-refer to Com. on  JUD.
-Re-referred.
-(Ayes  8.
-Noes  0.)
-(June  10).
+    Secretary of State: Chaptered by Secretary of State - Chapter   402, Statutes of 2009.
+    Governor: Approved by the Governor.
+    Governor: Enrolled and to the Governor at   5 p.m.

     >>> vote = bill.votes[0]
     >>> print vote.motion
-    Do pass and be re-referred to the Committee on Appropriations.
+    Do pass as amended and be re-referred to the Committee on Business and Professions.
     >>> print vote.yes_count, vote.no_count, vote.other_count
-    7 3 0
+    9 0 0